 - If you wish to use an emulator for Android mobile testing, install a product such as Bluestacks or Genymotion (your emulator must have Google Play services supported)

-3 Creating a New Project Based on the Quickstart App
+3 Creating a New App Project Based on the Quickstart App

-For details on making a Mendix app using the Native Mobile Quickstart app template, download the Make It Native app.
+For details on making a Mendix app using the Native Mobile Quickstart app template, download the Make It Native app on either the Google Play store or the Apple App Store.
 Using the Make It Native app to view the changes to your Mendix app, see the sections below.

 3.1 Starting a Quickstarter App Project